edward0rtiz/holbertonschool-low_level_programming/0x00-hello_world/README.md

 # 0x00 C - Hello, World :pencil2:

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
-This is the first step for learning this awesome langugage
+This is the first step for learning this awesome language

 ## Learning Objectives :bookmark_tabs: